Blog

 Seraphim in the photos?

-The relative simplicity and understated elegance of the design, which inspired our necklace above, was what made it stand our amidst the exceedingly ornate surroundings.
+The relative simplicity and understated elegance of the design, which inspired our necklace above, is what made it stand out amidst the exceedingly ornate surroundings.

 (1)